SOLVING THE 1965 EXETER NH SIGHTINGS

 - Total sighting time about 10 minutes.

-- Mr. Fiset sees the police cars, but not the object.
+- Mr. Fiset sees the police cars out his window, but does not see the object.

 - The image at right, widely distributed among UFO groups, seems to be an artist's representation